clockworks-data/coding-assignments/kafka/README.md

 - The consumer should be written in Python
 - The web-based frontend can be implemented in any technology of your choosing as long as it is accessible using a browser after firing up the Docker containers
 - Styling of the frontend is not important
-- If you are stuck on something do not hesistate to reach out!
+- If you are stuck on something do not hesitate to reach out!

 ## Getting Started
 Execute the following command to get started: